RaoOfPhysics/apostilb.github.io/about.md

 1. `apostil`: a marginal note; a gloss

-  Annotating scholarly works has a long history.
-This kind of marginalia,  an old form of commentary or peer review, has emerged again with scholary communication sites like [PubPeer](https://pubpeer.com/) and [PubMed Commons](http://www.ncbi.nlm.nih.gov/pubmedcommons/).
+> Annotating scholarly works has a long history.
+This kind of marginalia, an old form of commentary or peer review, has emerged again with scholarly communication sites like [PubPeer](https://pubpeer.com/) and [PubMed Commons](http://www.ncbi.nlm.nih.gov/pubmedcommons/).
 We have also integrated the annotation service [hypothes.is](http://hypothes.is) here as a discussion platform.

-- `apostilb`: a unit of luminance
+2. `apostilb`: a unit of luminance

-  With our *marginalia* we are trying to shine a light on the original scientific content, seeing it in a new and hopefully universally intelligible light.
+> With our *marginalia* we are trying to shine a light on the original scientific content, seeing it in a new and hopefully universally intelligible light.